giperbuter/Fuchsia/README.md

 5. Make sure the sdk, ndk, java, and gradle(inside project) versions are compatible with one another.
 The sdk will intall the ndk for you.
 6. Connect a phone with Developer Mode on, enabled USB Debugging, accept the USB connection, and authorize to download apps when asked.
 7. Run with: cd android; ./gradlew installDebug; open the app on phone; adb logcat --pid=$(adb shell pidof -s org.libsdl.app);
+8. Or run the vscode build command and after opening the app on the phone run the Android Console task.
 #### iOS  *not complete*
 1. Build the SDL folder using cmake according to SDL3/README/macos online.
 2. cd ios/build